OpenAcousticDevices/EFM32-Flash/README.md

 > gcc -Wall -std=c99 -I../.. -o flash ../../main.c ../rs232.c
 ```

-On Windows use the Microsoft Visual C++ Build Tools on the command line by running build.bat.
+On Windows use the Microsoft Visual C++ Build Tools on the command line by running build.bat or build32.bat.
 This will copy the executable to the correct folder.

 Or compile manually.

 ```
 #!basic
 > cl /I .. ../main.c rs232-win.c /link /out:flash.exe
 ```

+Note that to build the correct version you should run the command in the correct environment.
+Use the 'x64 Native Tools Command Prompt' to build the 64-bit binary on a 64-bit machine, and the 'x64_x86 Cross Tools Command Prompt' to build the 32-bit binary on a 64-bit machine.

 ## More Information ##